 The employer agrees that the claimant performed the hours worked that he claims.
 However, because his Department of Transportation (DOT) medical card, which is required for driving certain vehicles, had expired, he is not due wages for hours worked prior to obtaining his DOT medical card.

 FINDINGS OF FACT

-The claimant has been employed with this employer for thirty years and is still employed as of the date of this hearing.
+The claimant is still employed as of the date of this hearing.
 He is a Splice Service Technician and receives an hourly rate of \$38.04.